High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Results and Discussion

 \subsection{A gravitationally-lensed arc at \texorpdfstring{$z \sim 9$}{z ~ 9}}

-One of our lensed high-redshift candidates, \idnum{9356}, is stretched into an arc 2\farcs6 long by the effects of strong gravitational lensing.
+The lensed high-redshift candidate, \arcid, is stretched into an arc 2\farcs4 long by the effects of strong gravitational lensing.
 The arc has at least two bright knots of unevenly distributed star formation (see Figure~\ref{fig:z9arc}).
-This candidate has a lensed F200W AB magnitude of $26 \pm 0.1$.
-Assuming a magnification of $\mu = 7.9$ ($\mu = 2.4 - 20.2$; see Section~\ref{sec:magnifications}), its intrinsic AB magnitude is $28.2 \pm 0.1$.
+This candidate has a lensed F200W AB magnitude of $26.2 \pm 0.1$.
+Assuming a magnification of $\mu = 7.9$ ($\mu = 2.4 - 20.2$; see Section~\ref{sec:magnifications}), its intrinsic F200W AB magnitude is $28.4 \pm 0.1$.